1broseidon/promptext/docs/docs/getting-started.md

 3. Manual Installation:

-- Download the appropriate binary from the [releases page](https://github.com/1broseidon/promptext/releases)
+Download the appropriate binary for your platform from the [releases page](https://github.com/1broseidon/promptext/releases):

+**Linux/macOS**:

+- Download the appropriate binary
+- Make it executable: `chmod +x promptext`
+- Move to PATH: `sudo mv promptext /usr/local/bin/`

+**Windows**:

+- Download the Windows binary (ZIP file)
+- Extract to a directory (e.g., `C:\Program Files\promptext` or `%LOCALAPPDATA%\promptext`)
-- Add it to your PATH
+- Add the directory to your PATH:
+  - System Settings > Advanced > Environment Variables
+  - Edit the PATH variable
+  - Add the installation directory

 ## Usage